The iPhone has native support for a wide range of video file formats. However, there are also some video formats that aren’t natively supported.

 iPhone Video Codec Support

-However, there is one area where it is an issue: YouTube.
+However, there is one area where it was an issue: YouTube.

-iPhones, iPads and Apple TVs lack the option to view 4K content on YouTube.
-People scratch their heads, as 4K can be selected on other streaming services like Netflix.
+iPhones, iPads and Apple TVs lacked the option to view 4K content on YouTube.
+People scratched their heads, as 4K could be selected on other streaming services like Netflix, but not on YouTube.

 iPhone Video Container Format Support